younaman/Serverless-tools/README.md

 ## **Features**
 - Enumerate all roles and their attached policies.
 - Enumerate all Function Compute (FC/Lambda) services and functions, and map their effective roles.
-- Analyze and output confirmed and potential privilege escalation paths.
+- Analyze and output confirmed privilege escalation paths.
 - Simulate cross-account contamination scenarios and output detailed attack paths.
 - Output function-based attack paths and sensitive permission locations.